 The conflict between vehicle accommodation and pedestrian safety is usually considered a design decision, but it is also a values (policy) decision.
 An intersection can be designed with a smaller radius than is typically used for a particular design vehicle, thereby increasing pedestrian safety by reducing crossing distance/exposure.
 The motor vehicle driver can still make the turn, but the truck will have to maneuver into an inside lane to complete the turn.
-Communities with streets designed around the vide poor pedestrian service and typically have poor pedestrian safety records.
+Communities with streets designed around the concept of "bigger is better" are communities that often provide poor pedestrian service and typically have poor pedestrian safety records.
 Conversely, communities that place a high priority on pedestrian safety and convenience do more to balance the needs of large vehicles with the needs of pedestrians in their street designs.
 This does not mean trucks, school buses, and fire trucks cannot use the streets-they are accommodated; they just usually need to travel at a lower speed and take care in making turns.
 Transportation professionals are asked to carefully weigh these factors when making street design decisions.